 - 1. Engage all students in creating a safe and supportive school environment; - 2.
 Partner with parents and other community members to develop and implement prevention and intervention programs; - 3.
 Engage all students and adults in integrating education, intervention, and other remedial responses into the school environment; - 4.
 Train student bystanders to intervene in and report incidents of bullying and other prohibited conduct to the schools' primary contact person; - 5.
 Teach students to advocate for themselves and others; - 6.
 Prevent inappropriate referrals to special education of students who may engage in bullying or other prohibited conduct; and - 7.
 Foster student collaborations that, in turn, foster a safe and supportive school climate. - F. The school district may implement violence prevention and character development education programs to prevent or reduce policy violations.
-Such programs may offer instruction on character education including, but not limited
+Such programs may offer instruction on character education including, but not limited to, character qualities such as attentiveness, truthfulness, respect for authority, diligence, gratefulness, self-discipline, patience, forgiveness, respect for others, peacemaking, and resourcefulness.

-- to, character qualities such as attentiveness, truthfulness, respect for authority, diligence, gratefulness, self-discipline, patience, forgiveness, respect for others, peacemaking, and resourcefulness. - G. The school district shall inform affected students and their parents of rights they may have under state and federal data practices laws to obtain access to data related to an incident and their right to contest the accuracy or completeness of the data.
-The school district may accomplish this requirement by inclusion of all or applicable parts of its protection and privacy of pupil records policy (See MSBA/MASA Model Policy 515) in the student handbook.
+they may have under state and federal data practices laws to obtain access to data related to an incident and their right to contest the accuracy or completeness of the data.
+The school district may accomplish this requirement by inclusion of all or applicable parts of its protection and privacy of pupil records policy (Policy 515) in the student handbook.